How To Make A Brightening Turmeric Face Mask + 3 Ways To Spice It Up

 How to make a turmeric face mask.

-Turmeric, while rather buzzy in the last couple of years, is by no means a new addition to DIY; in fact, the spice has been used in ayurvedic medicine for thousands of years.
-And as modern science is also fully on board, there's plenty of research touting the spice as quite the impressive anti-inflammatory.
-Additionally, turmeric (and its active ingredient, curcumin) has antioxidant properties that can help protect the skin from free-radical damage.
+Turmeric, while rather buzzy in the last couple of years, is by no means a new addition to DIY; in fact, the spice has been used in ayurvedic medicine for thousands of years1.
+And as modern science is also fully on board, there's plenty of research touting the spice as quite the impressive anti-inflammatory2.
+Additionally, turmeric (and its active ingredient, curcumin) has antioxidant properties that can help protect the skin from free-radical damage3.

 Needless to say, it makes a lovely face mask for those looking to brighten skin and refine texture and tone.
 (Plus, it only takes a few ingredients to get started.)
 Here's exactly what you need:

 - Yogurt: "Mixing turmeric with yogurt as a base gives a nice texture to spread on your face as a mask," says Marisa Plescia, research scientist at clean beauty e-tailer NakedPoppy.
 "Plus, yogurt is full of probiotics that could help balance the skin's microbiome."
 And it's jam-packed with lactic acid, which can gently buff the skin smooth.